shiroyasha/blog-source/source/posts/zen-moments-in-life.html.md

 significantly.

-I started this year by splitting up with my long time girlfriend, which left me in a state of numbness.
+I started this year by splitting up with my long time girlfriend, which left me in a state of general numbness.
 In a state when the only thing you want to do is to scream at life and solve your issue by punching walls as hard as you can.
 I even hooked up with another girl, just to numb the pain, a decision which probably made the situation even worse.

-This was followed by the fact that the person who made me join my current workplace, a man I loved and respected immensely, left the company.
+This was followed by the fact that the person who made me join my current workplace, a man I respected immensely, left the company.

 Financially, I was still struggling to pay back my student loans, which were keeping me in a constant state of anxiety.